deepset-ai/haystack-home/content/blog/announcing-haystack-enterprise/index.md

 We’ve had a front-row seat to these challenges.
 Across GitHub threads, meetups, community calls, and production deployments, developers have consistently asked for engineering support and hands-on guidance to **build for their use case**, **accelerate deployment**, **improve observability**, and **scale infrastructure with confidence**.
 These aren’t just feature requests; they reflect the real-world friction points of teams building AI products that actually ship.

-We’ve tackled many of these problems ourselves while building for customers on the [deepset AI Platform](https://www.deepset.ai/products-and-services/deepset-ai-platform).
+We’ve tackled many of these problems ourselves while building for customers on the [Haystack Enterprise Platform](https://www.deepset.ai/products-and-services/deepset-ai-platform).
 Now, we want to make that experience more accessible to the broader Haystack community.

 That’s why we’re introducing **Haystack Enterprise** today.
 It adds secure support, best practices, and professional services availability for organizations scaling up their Haystack pipelines. ⬇️